PERSOL HR DATA BANK in APAC

 Warning letter

 In relation to the contents of the warning letters, an employer may not unilaterally define the grounds for issuing the warning letters because it is necessary for the employer to reach an agreement with the laborer, including the labor union, when setting out the said rules.
-Also, if these grounds were agreed to by the laborer, but are in fact advantageous to the employer, the process of issuing the warning letters should be done carefully because the Department of Manpower and Transmigration, which makes final decision, may not approve the decision made by the employer.
+Also, if these grounds were agreed to by the laborer, but are in fact advantageous to the employer, the process of issuing the warning letters should be done carefully because the Department of Manpower and Transmigration, which makes the final decision, may not approve the decision made by the employer.

 -

-The process of punitive dismissal
+The process of disciplinary dismissal

 -